-1. In matters concerning the prevention of the use of the financial system for the purpose of money laundering and terrorist financing in accordance with Directive (EU) 2015/849, the Authority may, where it has indications of material breaches, request a competent authority as referred to in point (iia) of Article 4(2) to investigate possible breaches of Union law, and where such Union law is composed of Directives or explicitly grants options for Member States, breaches of national laws transposing Directives or exercising options granted to Member States by Union law, by a financial sector operator and to consider imposing sanctions on that operator in respect of such breaches.
+1. In matters concerning the prevention of the use of the financial system for the purpose of money laundering and terrorist financing in accordance with Directive (EU) 2015/849, the Board of Supervisors or the Executive Board (63 Giegold) may, where it has evidence or significant indications of material breaches, request a competent authority as referred to in point (iia) of Article 4(2) to investigate possible breaches of Union law, and where such Union law is composed of Directives or explicitly grants options for Member States, breaches of national laws transposing Directives or exercising options granted to Member States by Union law, by a financial sector operator and to consider imposing sanctions on that operator in respect of such breaches.
 Where necessary, it may also request a competent authority as referred to in point (iia) of Article 4(2) to consider adopting an individual decision addressed to that financial sector operator requiring it to undertake all necessary action to comply with its obligations under directly applicable Union law, or under national laws transposing Directives or exercising options granted to Member States by Union law, including the cessation of any conduct.
+Where the Authority has substantial indications of material breaches, the actions referred to above shall be initiated without undue delay.
+The requests referred to in this paragraph shall not impede ongoing supervisory measures by the competent authority to which the request is addressed (60 Karas, 61 Ferber, 62 Swinburne).

-2. The competent authority shall comply with any request addressed to it in accordance with paragraph 1 and shall inform the Authority within 10 days of the steps it has taken or intends to take to comply with that request.
+2. The competent authority shall comply with any request addressed to it in accordance with paragraph 1 and shall inform the Authority as soon as possible and within 10 working days at the latest of the steps it has taken or intends to take to comply with that request (64 Karas).

-3. Without prejudice to the powers of the Commission under Article 258 TFEU, where a competent authority does not comply with paragraph 2 of this Article, Article 17 shall apply.";
+3. Without prejudice to the powers and obligations of the Commission under Article 258 TFEU, where a competent authority does not comply with paragraph 2 of this Article, Article 17 shall apply (65 Karas).";

 Article 17 is amended as follows: